AliMouradd/MyProfile/index.md

 ## Who is Ali Mourad?
 <img src="https://user-images.githubusercontent.com/47038179/131779086-994a39e5-aaab-4be4-944d-32e149be6e28.PNG" height="370" width="252" class="right">

 Well I am Ali Mourad!
-My photo should be here somewhere, probably to the right of this text.<br />
+My photo should be here somewhere, probably to the right of this text.   <br>

-I am currently a Computer Science student as California State University, Long Beach.
+I am currently a Computer Science student as California State University, Long Beach.   <br>

-Here are some of languages I know:
+Here are some of languages I know:   <br>
 <ul>
   <li>Python</li>
   <li>Java</li>